 I'm really wanting to book a lesson but I'm nervous...

-Even I get a bit nervous when I have lessons with new mentors or teachers.
 It is understandable but I don't bite.
 Our first session will be a get-to-know-you where I will ask you twenty questions and guide you through some basic scales to get a feel for your voice.
 If you are a seasoned professional, bring along your favourite sheet music or lyrics so we can jump right in to what you are most comfortable singing.
+If you are a writer, tell me about your project and where you need support.

 Any more questions, including session costs, please ask.